How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Step #4: Pick the right time and place

-For example, you don’t want to fire your employee in the middle of the work day, in front of the entire office.
+You don’t want to fire your employee in the middle of the work day, in front of the entire office.
 That would cause unnecessary strife in your team, as people would deem it unnecessarily cruel (because it is).
-It would also damage your managerial reputation as well as your company’s reputation.
+It would also damage your managerial reputation and your company’s reputation.

 Step #5: Be clear and keep it short

 Once you have found the appropriate time and place, try not to dilly-dally.
-The meeting you have with an employee in order to terminate them isn’t the right time for small talk
+Your meeting with an employee to terminate them isn’t the right time for small talk.

 “[Name], please take a seat.
 I’m afraid I have some bad news.”

-By doing this, you’re setting the tone as well as the employee’s expectations, making them aware of what’s about to happen.
+By doing this, you’re setting the tone and the employee’s expectations, making them aware of what’s about to happen.

 💡 Pumble Pro Tip